compsigh/web/app/docs/web-platform/how-to-publish.md

 <p style={{ color: 'var(--color-light-50)' }}>Default: generated based on `title` and `authors`</p>

 "og" stands for opengraph, a standard for metadata across the Web.
-The `og_image` is a filepath relative to the `public/` directory to an image that'll be used when you share a link to your post (like the image on a <CasePreserver>Discord</CasePreserver> embed).
+The `og_image` is a filepath, relative to the `public/` directory, to an image that'll be used when you share a link to your post (like the image on a <CasePreserver>Discord</CasePreserver> embed).

-If you do upload one *(encouraged!)*, please ensure it is `1200 × 630` pixels.
+If you do upload one *(encouraged!)*, if possible, please ensure it is `1200 × 630` pixels.
 This is the standard and will guarantee your image looks good on all platforms (<CasePreserver>LinkedIn</CasePreserver>, <CasePreserver>Discord</CasePreserver>, <CasePreserver>Slack</CasePreserver>, <CasePreserver>Twitter</CasePreserver>, etc.).

 <Spacer size={16} />